trunghng/trunghng.github.io/_posts/2022-04-08-td-learning.markdown

 #### $\boldsymbol{n}$-step Tree Backup
 {: #n-step-tree-backup}
+So, is there possibly an off-policy method without the use of importance sampling?
+Yes, and of them is called **Tree-backup**.

 The idea of tree-backup update is to start with the target of the one-step update, which is defined as the first reward plus the discounted estimated value of the next state.
 This estimated value is computed as the weighted sum of estimated action values.
 Each weight corresponding to an action is proportional to its probability of occurrence.
 In particular, the target of one-step tree-backup update is:
 \begin{equation}